WPGO: 1000 AM

+Move to 820 AM

 WIQT, owned by Elmira retailer Manny Panosian, moved down the dial to 820 kHz on January 7, 1988.
 It also moved into new studios in Downtown Elmira.
-The relocation had already been scheduled for a later date, but was expedited after the partial collapse of an external wall at the Horseheads location.
+The relocation had been scheduled for a later date, but was expedited after the partial collapse of an external wall at the Horseheads location.
 Its former frequency and studios were picked up by a new Christian radio station, WLNL.
 Both stations kept Horseheads as their city of license.

-In Elmira, WIQT played classic country to complement the country format of its sister station.
+In Elmira, WIQT played classic country to complement the country music format of its sister station.
 Its slogan "820 American" came about after program director David Rockwell submitted a list of possible slogans to general manager Ron Ferro and Ferro misread "820 AM."

 Sabre Communications, which owned WCLI and Wink 106, entered into a limited marketing agreement to manage WIQT and WQIX late in 1994.
 It bought the stations several months later, enabling Sabre to move popular talk shows from WCLI to the more powerful WIQT.
 Sabre merged with Backyard Broadcasting in 2002.
 Backyard sold all of its New York assets to Community Broadcasters, LLC effective August 26, 2013, at a price of $3.6 million.
 Those assets were then spun off to Pennsylvania-based broadcaster Seven Mountains Media effective April 1, 2019.

-WIQT changed its call letters to WQIX on January 17, 1996.
+WIQT changed its call sign to WQIX on January 17, 1996.
 Its sister station added the -FM suffix.
-On February 21, 1997, it switched its call letters to WWLZ.
+On February 21, 1997, it switched its call sign to WWLZ.

+Talk and Classic Rock

 As WWLZ, the station aired a talk radio format that aired the Premiere Networks lineup (Glenn Beck Radio Program, The Rush Limbaugh Show, The Sean Hannity Show and Coast to Coast AM) during the workday and overnight, Westwood One programs (First Light, Imus in the Morning, The Mark Levin Show, The John Batchelor Show) during the evening and in morning drive, MRN races and Elmira Jackals hockey.

 On January 13, 2020, WWLZ dropped the talk format to simulcast classic rock-formatted WMTT (94.7 FM), which was in the process of being sold to Seven Mountains Media.
-On July 3, 2020, WWLZ changed its callsign to WMTT and rebranded as "101 the Met" as part of a five-station format swap, which made 820/101.3 the main signals for the Met, while adding a simulcast sister station at the former WPGI 100.9 (renamed WMTT-FM).
+On July 3, 2020, WWLZ changed its call sign to WMTT and rebranded as "101 the Met" as part of a five-station format swap, which made 820/101.3 the main signals for the Met, while adding a simulcast sister station at the former WPGI 100.9 (renamed WMTT-FM).